ialbluwi/11102-f25/lessons/passwords.md

    file='code/hashlib_example.py'
 %}

 While storing the hashed version of a password is good, it is still not very secure.
-The reason is that by looking at a leaked file of hashed passwords one can tell which users have the same password.
+The reason is that by looking at a leaked file of hashed passwords, one can tell which users have the same password.
 This means that compromising one account leads to compromising all the other accounts using the same password.
 For this reason, applications typically add a **salt** to every password before hashing it.
 A salt is an extra random string (different for different users) added to the password before hashing it and stored alongside the password (often in plaintext).
 This way, if two users use the same password, their hashes will look different, because their salts are different.

 The following program shows how salting can be used.